bostick/tabit-file-format/description/tabit-file-format-description.md

 `featureBitfield` sets individual bits according to certain features.
 ```
 76543210
-       ^
+   ^^^^^
-       1: always set, possibly related to having string metadata
+       1: unknown; always set; possibly related to having string metadata
-      2: always set, purpose unknown
+      2: unknown; never set earlier than 0x68, sometimes set in 0x68, always set later than 0x68
-     4: seems to only be present in 0x6f files, does not survive being resaved
+     4: unknown; seems to only be present in 0x6f files; does not survive being resaved
-    8: always set, possibly related to having metadata
+    8: unknown; always set in 0x6e and later; possibly related to zlib compression for Metadata and Body
-   10: has Alternate Time Regions
+   10: has Alternate Time Regions; only set in 0x70 and newer
   20: unused
  40: unused
 80: unused
 ```

-`featureBitfield` is usually `0b00001011`, but may be `0b00011011`, depending on whether there are Alternate Time Regions.

-If `versionNumber <= 0x70`, `barCountGE70` is the number of bars in the song.
+If `versionNumber >= 0x70`, `barCountGE70` is the number of bars in the song.

 If `versionNumber == 0x6f`, `spaceCount6f` is the number of spaces in the song.

-If `versionNumber <= 0x6f`, `lastNonEmptySpaceLE6f` is the last non-empty space in the song.
+If `versionNumber <= 0x6f`, `lastNonEmptySpace` is the last non-empty space in the song.

 `tempo2` is the actual tempo of the song.